yalperg/mairon/docs/templates.md

 ### Caching

-Sauron caches resolved template expressions for improved performance:
+Mairon caches resolved template expressions for improved performance:

 - Templates are parsed once
 - Expression results are cached with TTL